Livingstone, Zambia: Air

 The city is served by Harry Mwaanga Nkumbula International Airport, which receives domestic flights from Lusaka and connects with various international cities, including Johannesburg, Cape Town, Mbombela & Nairobi.

 Rail

-The city is served by the operating sections of the Cape to Cairo Railway, which connect it to Lusaka in the north-east and Bulawayo in the south-east.
-The railway to Lusaka is also named the Zambia Railway.
+The city is served by the Zambia Railways main line which connects it to Choma, Mazabuka and Lusaka in the north and the National Railways of Zimbabwe line to Bulawayo in the south.
 The Mulobezi Railway connects Livingstone to the Mulobezi timber industry in the west.

 Road

 The Lusaka-Livingstone road (T1 road) connects Livingstone with Kalomo, Choma and the national capital (Lusaka) in the north-east.
 The same road connects southwards, crossing into Zimbabwe via Victoria Falls Bridge (weight restrictions apply) (becoming the A8 road on the Zimbabwean side and passing through Victoria Falls Town before proceeding to Bulawayo).

 The M10 road connects westwards to Kazungula (where the Kazungula Bridge, formerly the Kazungula Ferry, connects with the border into Botswana) and to Sesheke (where it crosses the Zambezi as the Katima Mulilo Bridge and reaches the Katima Mulilo Border with Namibia).
 This road from Livingstone to the Katima Mulilo Bridge is part of the Walvis Bay-Ndola-Lubumbashi Development Road.
 The M10 further connects with Senanga and Mongu.